Abankita/odoo-hackathon-2026/README.md

-#  EcoSphere ESG Management Platform
+# EcoSphere: ESG Management Platform

-A full-stack platform that helps organizations measure, manage, and improve their Environmental, Social, and Governance (ESG) performance — with live, computed scoring instead of static reports, and a gamification layer that drives employee participation.
+A full-stack platform that helps organizations measure, manage, and improve their Environmental, Social, and Governance (ESG) performance, with live, computed scoring instead of static reports, and a gamification layer that drives employee participation.

 **Live demo:** https://odoo-hackathon-2026-is2c.vercel.app/